 The division has continued to provide HIV prevention care and support services in all the service delivery points including condom promotion and distribution.
 In 2008, DLTLD introduced prevention with positives (PwP); an intervention that calls for meaningful involvement of PLHIV in prevention of the spread of HIV.
 In the same year reporting and recording tools were modified to start capturing key indicators of performance of this intervention including sexual partner testing.
-By the end of 2010, 25% of HIV positive TB patients' sexual partners were invited and tested for HIV.
-This was an improvement compared to 21% in 2009.
+Although the division has done well in the implementation of PwP, the division with its partners carried out a joint support supervision to implementing sites during which challenges facing providers in recording of the indicators were noted.
+The division has since then engaged in a process of revising its data capture tools to improve the data quality

-2.4.6.4 Decreasing the burden of TB among PLHIV
+3.2.1.3 Decreasing the burden of TB among PLHIV